-- 3. Provide Conceptual Roadway Plans (20 points).
-The intent of conceptual roadway plans is for the proposer to clearly demonstrate their understanding of requirements of the RFP and the Team's approach to meet those requirements.
-The quality of the plans will be reviewed and scored for design content and compliance with RFP requirements, including ATC's, if any, rather than plan development/preparation conformance.
+16. Provide Conceptual Roadway Plans (25 points).
+The intent scoring Proposer's conceptual roadway plans is for SCDOT to understand that the Proposer clearly demonstrates its understanding of requirements of the RFP and the Team's approach to meet those requirements.
+The quality of the plans will be reviewed and scored for compliance with RFP requirements, including Formal ATCs authorized for inclusion in the proposal, if any, rather than plan development/preparation conformance.
 The following shall be provided.

 - a.
+1"=400' scale Project layout superimposed over aerial imagery showing:

+- Horizontal geometry

+- Existing right of way

+- Proposed right of way

+- Proposed concrete barrier

+- Proposed retaining walls

+- Construction limits

+- Environmentally sensitive areas including wetlands, streams, etc.

+- Location and size of proposed stormwater ponds including pond on Tract

+36

+- b.
 Typical sections for all roadways shall include as a minimum (11"x17" plan sheets):

 - Design speed

 - Functional classification

 - Lane configuration and widths

 - Shoulder and median widths

 - Cross slopes

 - Point of grade

 - Notes and details as necessary

-- b.
+- c.
 Plan and profile for the entire project limits including interchange layout (11"x17" plan sheets).